-NOTE: Some riders will require a new spring.
+NOTE: Many riders will require a spring that is different than stock.
 Consult www.racetech.com or call Race Tech.
 CAUTION: IF YOU ARE UNFAMILIAR WITH REBUILDING AND REVALVING THIS SHOCK ABSORBER, STOP!!!
 DO NOT PROCEED; SEEK OUT A QUALIFIED SUSPENSION TECHNICIAN.